 Three rules for selecting vision board images:

-Rule 1: Specificity beats aspiration.
+- Specificity beats aspiration.
 "A red front door on a craftsman house in Portland" manifests faster than "nice house."
 Your RAS needs a clear target.
 Find the exact image that matches your vision — or use AI to create one.
 That's why Manifest Mosaic puts your face in photorealistic scenes of your future — specificity plus personal identification creates the strongest neural signal.

-Rule 2: Include the feeling, not just the thing.
+- Include the feeling, not just the thing.
 A pile of cash is less powerful than an image of you paying for your parents' vacation with a huge smile.
 The image should capture the emotion of having the thing, not just the thing itself.

-Rule 3: Mix images with words.
+- Mix images with words.
 The combination of visual processing (right brain) and language processing (left brain) creates stronger memory encoding.
 Add powerful vision board quotes and specific affirmation phrases alongside your images.

 For ready-made images organized by category, check out the vision board pictures collection or browse vision board templates for pre-designed layouts.
 You can also create custom vision board images on Canva using their free templates.